yaqwsx/bcthesis/caching.md

 Unsatisfiable cores caching can be seen as extension of the previous techniques.
 When an unsatisfiable query is issued, the unsatisfiable core is computed and transformed into a pattern.
-When a new query is processed, it is first checked for a presence of unsatisfiable patterns that have been seen so far.
+When a new query is processed, it is first checked for a presence of unsatisfiable patterns which have occurred so far.

-These approaches work well for quantifier-free queries that are produced during symbolic execution.
-However from our experiences and experiments performed with Z3, we assume that these caching optimizations are not applied to quantified queries at all or does not have any noticeable effect.
-We are also not aware of any work, that would specialize on caching of quantified formulae.
+These approaches work well for quantifier-free queries which are produced during symbolic execution.
+However from our experience and experiments performed with Z3, we assume that these caching optimizations are not applied to quantified queries at all or do not have any noticeable effect.
+We are also not aware of any work that would specialize on caching of quantified formulae.

 # Naive Approach

 We began our experiments with a naive approach -- caching of whole query for multi-state equality.
-This naive approach can be seen as an extension of syntactic equality optimization, that we described in
+This naive approach can be seen as an extension of syntactic equality optimization, which was described in
 \autoref{subsec:symdivine:smt:impl}.
 Syntactic equality can eliminate a query to an \smt solver in case of diamond shapes, that result in the syntactically same path conditions.
 If this diamond-shape results in a syntactically different path